NeneWang/docs/docs/guide/software.md

 3. Create tasks cards for future practice so that you can train yourself into using those cases.
    - For example you are learning react, you should create a card and git repo for a project start and how the project should look at the project finish.
    - For data sicnece you should allow for the same project ideation style.
+4. If you are doing a Masters/Phd then for each of the classes you should contribute on an open source project related to that class.
+(Creating your own is okay)